The cast of Red Riding Hood.

 - Hypocrite: Implied to be one.
 After being bitten by the Wolf he pleads with his soldiers to spare him, as he has two young children.
 The soldier responds that his brother, whom Solomon had killed earlier for being bitten, also had children.

-- He humours Roxanne when she comes to plead for her brother to be released, including letting her strip off to offer her body to him, before dismissing her, clearly amused by her actions in spite of her obvious distress and humiliation.
+- He humors Roxanne when she comes to plead for her brother to be released, including letting her strip off to offer her body to him, before dismissing her, clearly amused by her actions in spite of her obvious distress and humiliation.

 - When he uses Valerie as bait to lure the Wolf, he makes a point of forcing her to wear a wolf mask and parading her through the village to shame her as a supposed witch.

-- The Lost Lenore: His wife and the mother of his children, whom he was forced to kill after discovering she was werewolf (after she attacked him and he cut off her paw, only for it to turn into a human hand).
+- The Lost Lenore: His wife and the mother of his children, whom he was forced to kill after discovering she was a werewolf (after she attacked him and he cut off her paw, only for it to turn into a human hand).

 - Tragic Keepsake: A rather grisly example.
-He keeps his wife's hand, complete with her wedding ring, in a box, which he cut off whilst she was attacking him in her wolf form.
+He keeps his wife's hand (complete with her wedding ring) in a box, which he cut off whilst she was attacking him in her wolf form.